mvp/uhubctl/README.md

 [necessary USB control requests](https://social.msdn.microsoft.com/Forums/sqlserver/en-US/f680b63f-ca4f-4e52-baa9-9e64f8eee101).
 This may be fixed if `libusb` starts supporting different driver on Windows.

-Note that it is highly recommended to have `pkg-config` installed (many platforms provide it by default).
+Note that it is highly recommended to have utility `pkg-config` installed (many platforms provide it in package `pkg-config` or `pkgconf`, often it is installed by default).

 First, you need to install library libusb-1.0 (version 1.0.13 or later is required, 1.0.23 or later is recommended):

-* Ubuntu: `sudo apt-get install libusb-1.0-0-dev`
+* Ubuntu: `sudo apt-get install libusb-1.0-0-dev pkgconf`
-* Redhat: `sudo yum install libusb1-devel`
+* Redhat: `sudo yum install libusb1-devel pkgconf`
-* OpenSUSE: `sudo zypper install libusb-1_0-devel`
+* OpenSUSE: `sudo zypper install libusb-1_0-devel pkgconf`
-* MacOS: `brew install libusb`, or `sudo port install libusb-devel`
+* MacOS: `brew install libusb pkgconf`, or `sudo port install libusb-devel pkgconf`
-* FreeBSD: libusb is included by default
+* FreeBSD: `pkg install gmake pkgconf` (libusb is included by default)
-* NetBSD: `sudo pkgin install libusb1 gmake pkg-config`
+* NetBSD: `sudo pkgin install libusb1 gmake pkgconf`
 * Windows: TBD?

 To fetch uhubctl source and compile it: